Bean6754/akjv/README.md

         <Book>:<Chapter>/<Search>
             All verses in a chapter of a book that match a pattern

-## Build.
+## How to build.
-akjv can be built by cloning the repository and then running make:
+akjv can be built by cloning the repository then running make:

     git clone https://github.com/Bean6754/akjv.git
     cd akjv